Refefer/propagon/README.md

 Pairwizer
 ===

-Pairwizer is a binary which computes a variety of rankings using a few different algorithms.
-It can scale up to 100s of millions of matches and 10s of millions of teams.
+Pairwizer is a library which computes a variety of rankings using different algorithms.
+It can scale up to 100s of millions of edges and 10s of millions of ids.

+It contains two classes of algorithms: comparison methods and graph density methods.
+The former lets the user compute rankings based on some understanding of competition: such as team 1 beatiing team 2.
+Graph density methods instead compute rankings of the nodes through some understanding of density, largely algorithm dependent.
+For example, PageRank attempts to produce rankings benefiting nodes with a high in-degree of connections.

 Algorithms Implemented
 ---

+- [x] Bradley-Terry Model (MM Method)
-- [x] Bradley-Terry Model (Using MM Method)
+- [x] Bradley-Terry Model (Logistic Method)
 - [x] Glicko2
 - [x] Rate
-- [x] Bradley-Terry Model (Logistic Method)
 - [x] Page Rank
+- [x] BiRank

+Not Yet Implemented
+---
 - [ ] ELO
 - [ ] TrueSkill
 - [ ] Blade/Chest